muratk5n/thirdwave/en/README.md

 Brand new ship cost around.. $30 mil?
 Shipping itself is cheap.
 Typical 1GW nuclear plant cost 6 **billion**, Fukushima level output would cost 30 bil?
+Factor in a billion per GW to generate ammonia from solar, you still won't reach that cost.
 It's crazy.

 ---